 The hymen is a membrane that partially covers the vaginal opening and is thought be break during a woman’s first attempt at intercourse.
-An intact hymen is therefore presumed to indicate virginity.
-Given that it may be possible to physically detect whether a woman is sexually “pure” simply by noting the presence or absence of the hymen, many cultures have ascribed great social value to this small piece of tissue.
-In fact, in some African and Middle Eastern cultures, a woman may be considered unmarriageable if her hymen is not intact, even if it was broken innocently (e.g., through non-sexual activity or rape).
+An intact hymen is therefore often presumed to indicate virginity.
+Given that it may be possible to physically detect virginity status by noting the presence or absence of the hymen, this small piece of tissue has come to take on great social meaning in some parts of the world.
+In fact, in some African and Middle Eastern cultures, a woman may be considered unmarriageable if her hymen is not intact, even if it was broken through non-sexual activity or as a result of rape.
 Because there is such great social pressure for these women to demonstrate virginity on their wedding night, “revirginization” surgery has become an increasingly popular medical procedure in some parts of the world.
-So how does it work, and does it produce satisfactory outcomes?
+So how does it work, and are women satisfied with the outcomes?

 On a side note, I’ve read about women in other cultures who have pursued revirginization for a variety of other reasons, most commonly because they wish to relive the experience of losing their virginity.
-Some women lost their virginity long ago to someone they regretted sleeping with, and thus wish to symbolically recreate their first time with someone they care more about.
+Some women's first sexual experiences occurred long ago with partners they regretted sleeping with.
+Thus, they may wish to symbolically recreate their first time with someone they care more about.

-Regardless of the reason for pursuing this surgery, revirginization does not carry any true medical benefits nor can it erase one’s sexual history; however, this procedure can serve important social and psychological functions for the women who undergo it.
+Regardless of the reason for pursuing this surgery, revirginization does not carry any true medical benefits nor can it erase one’s sexual history; however, this procedure may serve a number of social and psychological functions for the women who opt to receive it.

 Want to learn more about Sex and Psychology?
 Click here for previous articles or follow the blog on Facebook (facebook.com/psychologyofsex), Twitter (@JustinLehmiller), or Reddit (reddit.com/r/psychologyofsex) to receive updates.